dtarb/TauDEM/README.md

 - **Python 3.10+**: For ArcGIS integration and Python tools
 - **ArcGIS**: For using TauDEM toolbox in ArcGIS

+### Creating TauDEM Windows Installer

+TauDEM provides a Windows installer for easy installation on Windows.
+The installer is built using Inno Setup and includes all dependencies and TauDEM executables.

+**Note**: This installer can be created only on Windows.

+#### Requirements

+- Inno Setup (for compiling the installer script).
+Download from <https://jrsoftware.org/isdl.php>
+- Release build of compiled TauDEM executables
+- Microsoft MPI Runtime.
+Download from <https://www.microsoft.com/en-us/download/details.aspx?id=57467>
+- Visual C++ 2022 Redistributable.
+Download from <https://aka.ms/vs/17/release/vc_redist.x64.exe>

+**Note**: The above requirements are in addition to the dependencies listed for [Paltform-Specific Installation](#windows-vcpkg).

+#### Steps

+1. Create the directory `TauDEM_Installation_Source` at the root of the TauDEM repository and copy the following files to it:
+   - `msmpisetup.exe` - Microsoft MPI Runtime
+   - `VC_redist.x64.exe` - Visual C++ 2022 redistributable
+   - Copy the `taudem.bmp` file from the root of the TauDEM repository to `TauDEM_Installation_Source`
+   - Create `TauDEMArcGIS` inside `TauDEM_Installation_Source` and copy all files from `pyfiles` to it - Python toolbox files for ArcGIS integration
+2. Build TauDEM in release mode: `build-windows.bat release`.
+This will create the `TauDEM_Exe/win_64` inside `TauDEM_Installation_Source` directory with the compiled executables.
+3. Open `setup.iss` in Inno Setup on Windows machine
+4. Verify source paths and version numbers in script
+5. Compile to generate `TauDEM_setup_x64.exe`.
+This installer will be created in the `TauDEM_Installation_Source/Output` directory.

 ## 📁 Project Structure